 Thank Your Vicar Week gives our Church of England primary school the opportunity to say a big thank you to our vicar.
 We held a worship in school to present them with their thank you cards and gifts for all they do in our school & community.

 On Thursday 8th October, we held our Harvest worship in classes.
 We usually have a church service.
 Unfortunately this could not happen so harvest themed worship took place in classes throughout the week.

 We ran a charity collection from now up until half term.
 Packaged and tinned items along with toiletries such as soap, shower gel, shampoo, toilet rolls, sanitary and baby products were very welcome and appreciated.

 A big thank Thank you to parent/carers for their kind support and assistance for adults and children in crisis in our community.

 Thanks to those families and staff who donated and also to Mrs Rogers for her organisation of our Harvest worship.

 Again this year we have been supporting the Poppy Appeal.
 This year, the Royal British Legion, have not sent their usual paper poppies into school for us to sell.
-They have instead, sent in a range of merchandise such as zip cords , reflector poppy to go on coats or bags; wristbands & snap bands to help those wounded in service to our country & their families.
+They have sent us poppies to help those wounded in service to our country & their families.
 Thank you to all the pupils and families who have donated to this cause.

-On Wednesday 11th November 2020, our Year 6 pupils went to pay their respects to all those who sacrificed their lives fighting for our country so we can live as we do today.
-Mrs St Hill and Mrs Campbell took the class to Abbey Hey cenotaph where they looked at the names of local people who had died.
+On Wednesday 12th November 2021, our Year 6 pupils went to pay their respects to all those who sacrificed their lives fighting for our country so we can live as we do today.
+Mr Evans, Mr Nield and Mr Thirsk took the class to Abbey Hey cenotaph where they looked at the names of local people who had died.
 Prayers were read and poppy symbols were also left to show our respect and gratitude.